brianmtreese/briantree.se/_posts/2024/01/2024-01-05-angular-cdk-overlay-tutorial-learn-the-basics.md

   - "CDK Overlay"
   - "CSS"
 ---

-<p class="intro"><span class="dropcap">W</span>hen building apps in Angular, you will likely need to trigger a modal or pop-up at some point.
-Sometimes this is easy and can be done with some simple CSS, but other times, it may be more complicated.
-You may need to append markup to the bottom of your document so that it can be placed on top of everything else.
-Or maybe depending on scroll position, a pop-up will need to open upward instead of downward.
-There’s lot’s of possible scenarios where you may need more than what’s capable with CSS by itself and that’s where the CDK Overlay Module comes into play.</p>

-In this post we’ll look at how we can use the CDK Overlay Module to create a globally positioned modal that’s placed on top of everything else and centered within the viewport.
-And to contrast, we’ll create a pop-up connected to a button that will automatically position itself within the viewport based on scroll position.
-Alright, let’s get to it!
+<p class="intro"><span class="dropcap">A</span>ngular's CDK Overlay is the foundation behind dialogs, tooltips, dropdowns, and floating panels, but most developers only interact with it indirectly through Angular Material.
+In this guide, you'll learn how to use the Angular CDK Overlay directly to create fully custom floating UI elements with precise positioning, layering, and lifecycle control.
+This article is updated for Angular v19+ and shows the modern, production-ready way to create overlays without relying on deprecated patterns.
+If you've ever needed a custom popup, context menu, or floating panel, this is the missing piece.</p>

 {% include youtube-embed.html %}

+{% include update-banner.html title="Updated for Angular 19+" message="This article uses modern signal APIs and replaces older decorator-based approaches." %}

 The Angular CDK Overlay module is really powerful and provides many features.
-And this means there’s a lot to know and understand.
+And this means there's a lot to know and understand.
 The aim of this post is to demonstrate a basic set up for two common types of overlays, modals and pop-ups.
 Since there's so much to cover within the Overlay module I will be creating posts of more advanced Overlay module features in the future, so keep an eye out for those.
-For now though, let’s start with a basic modal example.
+For now though, let's start with a basic modal example.

+#### Angular CDK Overlay Tutorial Series:
+- [How Positioning Works]({% post_url /2024/01/2024-01-12-angular-cdk-overlay-tutorial-positioning %}) - Learn custom positioning strategies
+- [Scroll Strategies]({% post_url /2024/01/2024-01-19-angular-cdk-overlay-tutorial-scroll-strategies %}) - Control overlay behavior during scrolling
+- [Adding Animations]({% post_url /2024/01/2024-01-26-angular-cdk-overlay-tutorial-adding-animations %}) - Animate overlay open and close transitions
+- [Adding Accessibility]({% post_url /2024/02/2024-02-02-angular-cdk-overlay-tutorial-adding-accessibility %}) - Make overlays accessible with ARIA and focus management

 ## Creating a Modal With the Angular CDK Overlay Service